Student-oriented Business Organizations

-Up to Thirty-five (35) Culverhouse College of Commerce juniors may be chosen from students who apply to participate in two years of business honors seminars.
-Those who complete the two year program will earn Honors College credits for selected Culverhouse College of Commerce classes and graduate with Business Honors recognition.
+Up to Thirty-five (35) Culverhouse College of Business juniors may be chosen from students who apply to participate in two years of business honors seminars.
+Those who complete the two year program will earn Honors College credits for selected Culverhouse classes and graduate with Business Honors recognition.

 The students in this group are selected to serve as ambassadors for the College.
 Commerce Associates represent the student body at functions such as the Alabama Business Hall of Fame induction, Board of Visitors meetings and alumni events.